Basic Information on the FTSE AIM All Share Index

 - Gas and oil

-Unlike those companies that list on the LSE’s main market indices, the companies that list on the AIM indices do not have to meet the same requirements with regard to market capitalisation and size, the amount of shares that must be in free float, the minimum employee figures, the amount of profitability or turnover, or length of trading record time.
-There are, however, some guidelines that must be adhered to.
-These include:
+Unlike those companies that list on the LSE’s main market indices, the companies that list on the AIM indices do not have to meet the same requirements with regard to market capitalisation and size, the number of shares that must be in free float, the minimum employee figures, the amount of profitability or turnover, or the length of trading record time.
+There are, however, some guidelines that must be adhered to, including the following:

-- Settlement arrangements for trading company shares must be in place
+- Settlement arrangements for trading of company shares must be in place.

 How are the Companies on the FTSE AIM All-Shares Index Reviewed?

-The companies that are on the FTSE AIM All-Shares Index are subject to review on a regular basis and companies may either be added or removed depending on circumstances.
+The companies on the FTSE AIM All-Shares Index are subject to review on a regular basis, and companies may either be added or removed depending on circumstances.
 Meetings are held quarterly to determine which companies should be on the index, with these meetings taking place every February, May, August and November.
-The make up of the companies on the AIM All-Shares Index may change depending on relevant current market capitalisation data.
-For example, if a company has grown beyond the category of a small to medium sized operation, it may qualify to move up to the primary LSE market rather than remaining on the AIM indices.
+The make-up of the companies on the AIM All-Shares Index may change depending on relevant current market capitalisation data.
+For example, if a company has grown beyond the category of a small-to-medium-sized operation, it may qualify to move up to the primary LSE market rather than remaining on the AIM indices.
 However, it is important to note that a company cannot be automatically promoted from the AIM indices to the Main Market, but instead must apply formally to move up.
-There are numerous AIM companies that are very successful but which choose to remain on the junior market as the regulation is much less stringent, and this explains why some of the companies that appear on the AIM All-Shares Index are quite large.
+There are numerous AIM companies that are very successful but which choose to remain on the junior market, as the regulation is much less stringent.
+This explains why some of the companies that appear on the AIM All-Shares Index are quite large.

 Other educational materials